terminusdb/terminuscms-docs/reference-guides/document-ui-templates/NewDocumentComponent.md

 ## NewDocumentComponent
-The new document component allows you to create new documents using the FrameViewer from `....`.
+The `NewDocumentComponent` allows you to create new documents using the FrameViewer from `....`.

 ## Installation

-Install the dependancies from npm
+Install the dependencies from npm

 ```
  npm install @terminusdb/terminusdb-documents-ui